 The Evangelical Synod of North America was a denomination of German speaking immigrants of Union background, especially the Prussian Union of Churches.
 These churches variously held to the Augsburg Confession, the Heidelberg Catechism, Luther's Large & Small Catechisms, and their own Evangelical Catechism.

-The Reformed Church in the US was a denomination of German Reformed immigrants cherishing the simple Heidelberg Catechism alone.
+The Reformed Church in the US is a denomination of German Reformed immigrants who cherished the simple Heidelberg Catechism alone.

-The vast majority of these churches merged in 1934 to form the Evangelical and Reformed Church.
-In 1957, the E&R joined the United Church of Christ, which would quickly become one of America's most progressive denominations.
+The majority of these churches merged in 1934 to form the Evangelical and Reformed Church.
+In 1957, the E&R merged into the United Church of Christ, America's most progressive mainline denomination.
+Many conservative churches have since left the UCC.

-The Evangelical & Reformed Synod is formed as a spiritual successor to the original Evangelical and Reformed Church (1934-1957).
+Following an amicable, practical split from the UECNA, the Evangelical & Reformed Synod was formed as a spiritual successor to the original Evangelical and Reformed Church (1934-1957).
 We carry forward the banner that was dropped when that body merged into the United Church of Christ, preserving the union of German Reformed and Lutheran heritage for a new generation.